-Practically this means that goods will continue to move between Jersey and the UK without any customs duties but customs declarations will still be required as the GST/VAT arrangements will stay in place.
+Goods will continue to move between Jersey and the UK but customs declarations will still be required as the GST/VAT arrangements will stay in place.

-Given the current and ongoing levels of uncertainty it is essential that businesses trading with EU partners, customers or suppliers, make some preparation for the possible impact of a no deal Brexit on their organisations.
-For businesses with an aspiration to grow internationally, now is also an opportunity to consider the opportunities that might open up as a result of Brexit.
+It is essential that businesses trading with EU partners, customers or suppliers, make the necessary preparation for the impact of Brexit on their organisations.
+For businesses with an aspiration to grow internationally, this is also an opportunity to consider the opportunities that might open up as a result of Brexit.